 - Participating in the Retain Your Current Room phase will confirm and finalize your housing assignment for the 2015–2016 academic year.
-Once you retain, you are done with Room Selection.
-You are not able to change your retention status and you will not be eligible to participate in General Room Selection to try for a different or better room.
+You cannot change your retention status and you are not eligible to participate in any other phase of Room Selection.

-- Residents who retain will NOT receive a timeslot for General Room Selection.
+- Residents who retain do not receive a timeslot for General Room Selection.
 Residents who retain their rooms will not be eligible to participate in General Room Selection and thus are not eligible to receive Room Selection timeslots.
 Residents who are considering whether or not to retain their current room must do so without a Room Selection timeslot.

-- Residents who wish to retain their rooms must do so online before February 18, 2015 at 12 p.m.
-All spaces not retained by 12 p.m. on February 18 will become available to be filled through pull-ins of other roommates who retained, will be filled through consolidations, or will be made available during General Room Selection.
+- Residents who wish to retain their rooms must do so online before Wednesday, February 18, 2015, at 12 p.m.
+All spaces not retained by 12 p.m. on February 18 will become available to pull-ins of other roommates who retained, will be filled through consolidations, or will be made available during General Room Selection.

 - If your room is not eligible to retain when you log into the web site, then this phase of Room Selection is not an option for you.
 If you believe that your room should be eligible for retention, please contact the Room Assignments staff.